Dane County Land and Water Resources Department

 Ability to routinely lift up to fifty (50) pounds unassisted.
 Ability to do manual labor, including repetitive lifting, bending, reaching, kneeling and squatting.
 Ability to string trim for four (4) hours at a time.
 Work will be primarily outdoors in varying terrains in harsh temperature conditions.
-Must be able to perform heavy labor such as moving picnic tables and trash cans in rough and uneven terrain.

 Background Check Statement:

 Some positions may require a criminal background check which can include fingerprinting due to the nature of the job’s responsibilities.
 Wisconsin’s Fair Employment Law, s.
 111.31 – 111.395, Wis.
 Stats., prohibits discrimination because of an arrest or conviction record.
 However, Dane County may disqualify an applicant if the position’s responsibilities are substantially related to the applicant’s criminal history (e.g., the nature of the crime and its relationship to the position, whether hiring, transferring or promoting an applicant would pose an unreasonable risk to the business, its employees, customers and vendors, etc.).
 Management reserves the right to make employment contingent upon successful completion of the background check.